-The Company's financial assets consist of cash, receivables, and reclamation deposits, classified as amortized cost, and marketable securities, classified as FVTPL.
-In fiscal 2020, marketable securities were classified as FVOCI; these marketable securities were disposed of during the year ended December 31, 2021.
+The Company's financial assets consist of cash and cash equivalents, receivables, and reclamation deposits, classified as amortized cost, and marketable securities, classified as FVTPL.

 Financial liabilities

 Financial liabilities are designated as either: FVTPL; or amortized cost.
 All financial liabilities are classified and subsequently measured at amortized cost except for financial liabilities at FVTPL.
 The classification determines the method by which the financial liabilities are carried on the consolidated statement of financial position subsequent to inception and how changes in value are recorded.